jmops/2do/README.md

 # 2do
+!!IN PROGRESS!!
 A simpe todo web-app created with the MERN-stack.
-This project is not meant to be in production, and should not be accessable via the internet.
+Currently not fit to be in production

 ## Instructions